sllurp/sllurp/README.md

 ## Quick Start

 Install a version of [Twisted][] appropriate for your Python installation.
+Non-Windows users can simply `pip install -r .pip-requirements.txt`.
-For Windows users, choose the appropriate `.exe` installer at the Twisted website, and install [zope.interface][] with the same parameters.
+Windows users must choose the appropriate `.exe` installer at the Twisted website, and install [zope.interface][] with the same parameters.

 To connect to a reader and perform EPC Gen 2 inventory for 10 seconds: